 In October 2004, we extended a loan to CenTra of \$1.8 million.
-This loan bore interest at approximately 3.5% per annum and CenTra paid us approximately \$22,000 in interest and repaid this loan on February 9, 2005.
+This loan bears interest at approximately 3.5% per annum and is repayable upon demand.
+CenTra has advised us that they will repay the note prior to completion of this offering.